swyxio/ai-notes/blog ideas/misc blog ideas.md

 energy
 - 1 V100 GPU - 300W per day
 - 10k V100 GPUs x 13 days = 936 MWh
+- nother way of looking at the sparsity win is to consider NVIDIAs new H100 GPU costing about $30K.
+Including networking, backplane and support hardware costs, each of these processors consumes about 500 watts of power.
+Cooling and other facilities require another large chunk of energy.
+So 30 H100s will run about $1M up front, and another $1M a year in total energy cost.
+That's a very, very expensive cost center.
+Project that to the scale of supercomputers like the ORNL Frontier system, which has 40,000 GPUs, cost $600M, consumes 25MW of power, and can only achieve %0.8 peak operations on common sparse problems, and you can see there's a huge market gap here.
 - Power Usage Effectiveness - 1.5 datacenter (as low as 1.15)
 	- so true cost 936 * 1.5 = 1404 MWh
 - 1 MW = 2k homes